Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated good, with residents typically located 230 meters from the nearest stop.
-Service frequency averages 110 trips per day across all routes, equating to approximately 24 weekly trips per individual stop.
+The service frequency across all routes averages 110 trips per day, equating to approximately 24 weekly trips per individual stop.

 Frequently Asked Questions - Transport